hashicorp/terraform-provider-nomad/.github/ISSUE_TEMPLATE.md

 This command will also output the provider version, please include that as well.

 ### Nomad Version
-Run `nomad -v` in your target node to view which version of Nomad is running.
+Run `nomad server members` in your target node to view which version of Nomad is running.
 Make sure to include the entire version output.

 ### Provider Configuration
 Which values are you setting in the provider configuration?